 Think of your computer like an office.
 The CPU is the person you hire to do all the work.

 So, think of your computer like an office.
 In an office, work gets done.
 The person at the desk, doing the work?
 That’s your CPU.
-The smarter he is, the more work he can do, and faster.
+The smarter it is, the more work it can do, and faster.
 These days, CPUs have multiple cores – that’s like having more than one CPU, but inside a single CPU!
 So it’s like having several people working together in the office to get even more done.
 Newer CPUs are like having younger workers – they’re trained with the newest skill sets and are energetic and efficient – so they typically work even faster.
 Many higher-end CPUs support HyperThreading, or some equivalent, which allow each individual core to work on two tasks simultaneously, creating “virtual cores”.

-Intel and AMD introduce new processors every year, sometimes with different names, sometimes with different “generations” of an existing name.
+Intel and AMD introduce new processors frequently, sometimes with different names, sometimes with different “generations” of an existing name.
 It’s a bit confusing out there with the Intel Atom, Celeron, Pentium, m3, m5, m7, i3, i5, i7, i9, and Xeon; and the AMD E1, E2, A4, A6, A8, A9, A10, A12, FX, and Ryzen 3, 5, 7, and 9.
-So we don’t want to make recommendations on the basis of model names because we might say something now that might not be relevant later.
+So we don’t want to make recommendations on the basis of model names that might be irrelevant later.
 So it’s best if you do a little of your own research into what each manufacturer is producing as budget, midrange and enthusiast processors.

 Budget processors are minimum-wage workers.
 They get the job done, and that’s fine.
 But if you do a lot of things at once, you’ll want something in the midrange to enthusiast end.